DIDSR/LCD_CT/README.rst

     *Expected run time: 2 min 30 s*

-4. **(Optional) OCTAVE**:
+4. **(Optional) GNU OCTAVE**:

-   If Matlab is not available, Octave can be installed using source `install.sh` to prepare a `conda <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_ environment.
-This can take about 10 minutes to complete.
+   If Matlab is not available, `Octave <https://octave.org/>`_ (**version > 4.4**) can be installed using source `install.sh` to prepare a `conda <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_ environment.

    Please note that the MATLAB part of this software has been fully developed and tested using MATLAB.
 GNU Octave may also be used to run the software; however, Octave compatibility has not been fully tested or validated.
-Although GNU Octave is largely compatible with MATLAB, differences exist in the availability and behavior of certain functions and toolboxes.
-Users who choose to run this software with Octave may need to install additional Octave packages and modify or replace MATLAB-specific functions with their Octave-compatible equivalents.
+Although Octave is largely compatible with MATLAB, differences exist in the availability and behavior of certain functions and toolboxes.
+Users who choose to run this software with GNU Octave may need to install additional Octave packages and modify or replace MATLAB-specific functions with their Octave-compatible equivalents.
 Users are responsible for making any necessary adaptations for their specific Octave environment and for verifying that the resulting outputs are consistent with their expected use.

- - Installation
+ - Create a COnda Octave environment and install the package:

    .. code-block:: shell